sonertari/SSLproxy/README.md

 connection.

-If and how a connection should be logged is specified using the `log` part of filtering rules. `connect` enables logging connection information to connect log file, `content` enables logging packet contents to content log file, `pcap` enables writing packets to pcap files, and `mirror` enables mirroring packets to mirror interfaces or targets.
+If and how a connection should be logged is specified using the `log` part of filtering rules:

+- `connect` enables logging connection information to connect log file
+- `master` enables logging of master keys
+- `cert` enables logging of generated certificates
+- `content` enables logging packet contents to content log file
+- `pcap` enables writing packets to pcap files
+- `mirror` enables mirroring packets to mirror interfaces or targets

 For example, if the following rules are defined in a structured HTTPS proxyspec,